snickell/code-dot-org/docker/developers/README.md

 docker compose run dashboard-services
 ```

-This will tell you which items you will need to place in your `locals.yml` file for the
+Either command will tell you which items you will need to place in your `locals.yml` file
-server to connect to the contained database and emulated S3 environment, if you elect to
+for your local dashboard server to connect to the services provided.

-use that (recommended).
+Once you have the appropriate configuration in `locals.yml`, you can start your Dashboard

-Just copy those lines into your `locals.yml` and start your Dashboard server as normal:
+server as normal:

 ```shell
 ./bin/dashboard-server